-In accordance with bye-law 84(1) of the Bye-laws, Mr. Du Hui and Dr. Wong Wing Kuen Albert shall retire from the Board by rotation at the forthcoming annual general meeting of the Company (the "AGM") and, being eligible, offer themselves for re-election at the forthcoming AGM.
+In accordance with bye-law 84(1) of the Bye-laws, Ms. Li Wei and Mr. Chen Yihua shall retire from the Board by rotation at the forthcoming AGM and, being eligible, offer themselves for re-election at the forthcoming AGM.

-The Directors' biographical details are set out on pages 32 to 33.
+The Directors' biographical details are set out on pages 37 to 38.